sk2111/tech-docs/tech-docs/docs/tech/devops/Section 2/slide4.md

 ## K8's Namespace

 1. So far we deployed all our k8's resources in the `default` namespace.
 2. Namespaces are like multiple teams within the same organization.
-3. Namespaces helps to create multiple virtual clusters within the same physical cluster.
+Namespaces helps to create multiple virtual clusters within the same physical cluster.
-4. They are useful in environments with many users spread across multiple teams or projects.
-5. Namespaces provide a scope.
-Resources inside a namespace must be unique, but resources in different namespaces can have the same name.
-6. You can use namespaces to separate environments between the different teams within the same cluster.
+3. Namespaces provide a scope.
+You can use namespaces to separate environments between the different teams within the same cluster.
-7. You can create a namespace using the below command:
+4. You can create a namespace using the below command:

    ```sh
    kubectl create namespace <namespace-name>
    ```

-8. You can see all the namespaces in the cluster using the below command:
+5. You can see all the namespaces in the cluster using the below command:

    ```sh
    kubectl get namespaces